What

 1. Visual Match

 The Visual Match rendering intent is the most versatile method.
 This method works across several media types, ink types and printers.
 All output is creating a common appearance by using a normalization space as target (like for example ISO Coated v2 or SWOP).
-The grey axis and the biggest part of the image are printed using the same colour (absolute colorimetric).
-Depending on how much compression is needed the edges of the gamut are compressed perceptually, retaining the detail and colour difference and avoiding flatting of colour.
+The grey axis and the biggest part of the image are printed using the same color (absolute colorimetric).
+Depending on how much compression is needed the edges of the gamut are compressed perceptually, retaining the detail and color difference and avoiding flatting of color.

 This method is the right choice when needing a common appearance over different substrates and when needing to match commercial print jobs.